gulfiliz/gulfiliz.github.io/_posts/2025-06-01-special-relativity.md

 ---
 layout: post
-title: Special Relativity — The End of Absolute Space and Time
+title: "Special Relativity: The End of Absolute Space and Time"
 date: 2025-06-01
 description: In 1905, a 26-year-old patent clerk destroyed Newton's universe.
 What he built in its place is stranger, more beautiful, and more true.
 tags: research-logs, physics, EN,